Advances on the Packing Coloring Conjectures of Subcubic Graphs

 In~\cite{26,27,mai1}, Mortada and Togni investigated the $S$-packing coloring for special subclasses of subcubic graphs that are defined according to the existence and the number of the vertices with degree two among the neighbors of a vertex of degree three.
 Their proofs were based on the concept of a maximal independent set, where the weight of a vertex of degree three exceeds that of a vertex of degree two.
 Inspired by these results, we found that it is important to study the subcubic graph that contains at least one vertex of degree less than three.
-In this paper, we prove that every non-regular subcubic graph is $(1,1,2,2)$-packing colorable.